 Preheat the oven to 180c.

 Roll out the chilled dough until 3mm thick.
-(Roll out the chilled dough between 2 sheets of baking paper will prevent it from sticking to the board or the rolling pin.)
+(Tips: Roll out the chilled dough between 2 sheets of baking paper will prevent it from sticking to the board or the rolling pin.)

 Place the pastry sheet on a tart tin.
 (This recipe should be enough for 26cm round tart tin.)
-Then place a piece of baking paper on top of the pastry and fill with baking weights.
+Then place a piece of baking paper on top of the pastry and fill with baking weights or uncooked rice.

 Bake for 10mins, remove the weights and bake for another 10mins.